 Often the solution to this problem is to restart the application and, lo and behold, the problem goes away – only to reappear a few days later.
 A key question then is: how to troubleshoot high CPU usage of a Java application and fix the problem once and for all?

 Java applications may take high CPU resources for many reasons:

-- Shortage of memory in the Java Virtual Machine (JVM) can also reflect in high CPU usage.
+- Interestingly (and very non-intuitively), shortage of memory in the Java Virtual Machine (JVM) can also reflect in high CPU usage.
 Instead of spending time in processing, the JVM spends more time in Garbage Collection, which in turn takes up CPU cycles.

 - A JVM may max out on CPU usage because of the incoming workload.
 The server capacity may not be sized sufficiently to handle the rate of requests coming in and in such a situation, the Java application may be doing work, trying to keep up with the workload.